Onibex Snowflake Sink Connector for Confluent Platform and Cloud

 Features

-1. Idempotent writes: The default inser.mode is Insert.
-If it is configured as Uppsert, the connector will use ascending semantics instead of simple insertion statements.
+1. Idempotent writes: The default inser.mode is INSERT.
+If it is configured as UPSERT, the connector will use ascending semantics instead of simple insertion statements.
 Uppsert's semantics relates to atomic adding a new row or updating the existing row if there is a main violation of the key restriction, providing idempotence.

 2. Schemes: The connector supports the Avro input format for Key and Value.
 Scheme logging must be able to use a format based on schema logging.

 3. Self-creation of table and column: auto.create and self-evolution are compatible.
 Missing tables or columns can be created automatically.
-Table names are created based on the name of the themes.
+Table names are created based on the name of the topics.

-4. Raw data: Connector supports sinking raw data into Snowflake when inser.mode is Insert and pk.mode It's nothing.
+4. Raw data: Connector supports sinking raw data into Snowflake when inser.mode is INSERT and pk.mode is none.

 Prerequisites